Multi-Agent Reinforcement Learning for Energy Harvesting Two-Hop Communications with a Partially Observable State: System Model

-In constrast to our previous work \cite{Ortiz20162hop}, where an EH two-hop communication scenario in which the nodes do not cooperate with each other was studied, in this paper we consider that the EH nodes fully cooperate and exchange their causal knowledge with each other.
-The transmission scheme is illustrated in Fig. \ref{fig:commSchemes}.
-To exchange the causal knowledge, a signaling phase of duration $\tau_\text{sig}$ is included in each time interval.
+In this paper, we consider a signaling phase of duration $\tau_\text{sig}$ in which the EH nodes exchange information about their current parameters\footnote{As mentioned in Section \ref{sec.Intro}, a node's current parameters are the amount of incoming energy, the battery level, the data buffer level and the past observed channel gain for its own transmit channel.}.
 After the signaling phase, the nodes transmit data during the rest of the time interval.
 The time available for the data transmission is $\tau_\text{data}=\tau-\tau_\text{sig}$.

-The signaling phase provides each EH node with the causal knowledge of the other EH node.
-To exchange their causal knowledge, the EH nodes use a transmit power $p_{\text{sig},l,i}$ which is kept constant during $\tau_\text{sig}$.
-The value of $\tau_\text{sig}$ depends on the tolerable quantization error, the available bandwidth and the channel coefficients, and it is explained in detail in Section \ref{subsec.signaling}.
-When node $\text{N}_l$ does not have enough energy to transmit during the signaling phase, i.e., $B_{l,i}<\tau_\text{sig}p_{\text{sig},l,i}$, $p_{\text{sig},l,i}$ is set to zero and the node does not transmit anything during $\tau_\text{sig}$.
-In every time interval, after $\tau_\text{sig}$, nodes $\text{N}_1$ and $\text{N}_2$ decide independently on the transmit power $p_{l,i}$ to be used for the transmission of data and $p_{l,i}$ is kept constant during $\tau_\text{data}$ \cite{Tutuncuoglu2012}.
-The throughput achieved by node $\text{N}_l$ {in time interval $i$} is the amount of data received by node $\text{N}_{l+1}$ which is measured in bits and is given by
+The signaling phase provides each EH node with information about the other node's parameters as shown in Fig. \ref{fig:commSchemes}.
+It should be noted that the estimated channel gain $\hat{g}_{1,i}$ does not need to be sent by $\text{N}_1$ to $\text{N}_2$.
+This is because the channel gain $g_{1,i}$ is assumed to be known at $\text{N}_2$ in time interval $i$.
+To exchange their parameters, the EH nodes use a transmit power $p_{\text{sig},l,i}$ which is kept constant during $\tau_\text{sig}$.
+The duration $\tau_\text{sig}$ depends on the tolerable quantization error, the available bandwidth and the channel gains, and it is explained in detail in Section \ref{subsec.signaling}.
+When $\text{N}_l$ does not have enough energy to transmit during the signaling phase, i.e., $B_{l,i}<\tau_\text{sig}p_{\text{sig},l,i}$, $p_{\text{sig},l,i}$ is set to zero and the node does not transmit anything during $\tau_\text{sig}$.
+In every time interval, after $\tau_\text{sig}$, $\text{N}_1$ and $\text{N}_2$ decide independently on the transmit power $p_{l,i}$ to be used for the transmission of data which is kept constant during $\tau_\text{data}$ \cite{Tutuncuoglu2012}.
+The throughput achieved by $\text{N}_l$ {in time interval $i$} is the amount of data received by $\text{N}_{l+1}$ which is measured in bits and is given by

-Only the energy already stored in the battery can be used for the transmission of either the signaling or the data.
-As a result, the following energy causality constraint has to be fulfilled in every time interval: